Meg Ryan

 Meg Ryan and Hugh Jackman

-With Mark Ruffalo, she performed in the mystical detective story "In The Cut", creating the image of the innocent school teacher, Frannie Avery.
+With Mark Ruffalo, she starred in the mystical detective story "In The Cut", playing innocent school teacher Frannie Avery.
 The role was risky and controversial, as Nicole Kidman had previously turned it down due to explicit bed scenes featuring full nudity.
-However, Ryan, weary of consistently portraying the sweet image of "America’s Sweetheart", decisively shattered stereotypes.
+But Ryan, tired of consistently portraying the sweet image of "America's Sweetheart", boldly shattered stereotypes.

 A still from In the Cut